Case study 31 Aug 2021

 Case study 31 Aug 2020

-CEI is supporting the Sexual Violence Research Initiative (SVRI) to develop an online research uptake training course for researchers in low- and middle-income countries.
+CEI supported the Sexual Violence Research Initiative (SVRI) to develop an online research uptake training course for researchers in low- and middle-income countries.

 For research evidence to be impactful, it needs to be accessed, understood and applied appropriately by research users.
 In the context of addressing and stopping violence against women (VAW) and violence against children (VAC), these research users include funders, policymakers, programmers, practitioners, professional bodies, advocates, the media and communities.